Doyosae/00_Numerical_Analysis/README.md

 # Itroduction
-I'm interested in numerical simulation
-So I often implemented them.
+This repository have some ecample of physics simulation or numerical simulation.
-For example, linear regression, Monte Carlo method, numerical analytic differential equation,
+For example, linear regression, monte carlo method,
-and Statistical Mechanics etc...
+numerical analytic differential equation and statistical mechanics etc...
 # Environment
 Python 3.7.6
 # Sample